Stochastic compressible Navier-Stokes equations under location uncertainty and their approximations for ocean modelling: Introduction

-In the ocean, variations of density, temperature and salinity \EM{as well as compressibility effects are key drivers of the flow dynamics.} However, in the previously cited \EM{stochastic} models the Boussinesq \mgt{approximation} of small compressibility has been assumed from the start.
-This is a fair approximation, but it can become limiting, for instance when \mgt{accurate energy budget are considered \citep{young2010}}, \EM{or for the representation by the noise of non hydrostatic processes such as deep convection.
-For example, a wrong representation of such effects may potentially lead to strong biases in climate models of the thermohaline circulation and deep currents such as the Atlantic meridional overturning circulation (AMOC).} Some \EM{intensive} research efforts have been performed to account for compressibility in deterministic oceanic flow models \citep{tailleux2012,eden2015,dewar2015}.
-It has been shown \citep{mcdougall2003,graham2013}, that under the Boussinesq \mgt{approximation} works of compression/dilatation are not negligible due to density variations.
-In this situation, potential enthalpy is a conserved quantity, leading to the definition of a variable named conservative temperature.
-This conservation is exact when molecular/eddy dissipation is discarded, but the topic became controversial when conservation of quantities is expressed in an averaged sense for \EM{large-scales modelling}, and when energy is transferred toward unresolved \EM{(small)} scales by mixing \citep{mcdougall2021}. \citet{tailleux2015} for instance explored the differences between the non-conservation of potential and conservative temperature.
-In the present study, we propose to consider the stochastic LU framework in order to postulate conservation of total energy (kinetic, potential and internal) with an explicit separation between resolved slow scales and unresolved fast scales. \EM{An abuse of language, inherited from the large eddies simulation (LES) community, often associates large/slow (respectively fast/small) components.
-Here large/slow scales are related to resolved processes while fast/small scales are unresolved and represented by random processes uncorrelated in time but spatially correlated.
-From this decomposition, an evolution equation of non conservative quantities, such as temperature, can be deduced in a compressible setting.}
+In the ocean, variations in density, temperature, and salinity, as well as compressibility effects, play a key role in driving flow dynamics.
+However, the stochastic models cited previously have generally relied on the Boussinesq approximation, which assumes small compressibility from the outset.
+While this is a reasonable approximation in many cases, it can become limiting, particularly when accurate energy budget are considered \citep{young2010}.
+In recent years, intensive research efforts have been devoted to incorporate compressibility effects into ocean flow models \citep{tailleux2012, eden2015, dewar2015}.
+It has been shown \citep{mcdougall2003, graham2013} that, even under the Boussinesq approximation assumptions, the work of compression and dilatation is not negligible due to density variations.
+In such cases, potential enthalpy is a conserved quantity, leading to the introduction of a variable known as conservative temperature.
+This conservation holds exactly in the absence of molecular or eddy dissipation.
+However, the topic becomes more controversial when conservation laws are expressed in an averaged sense for large-scale modelling, particularly when energy is transferred to unresolved (small-scale) motions through mixing processes \citep{mcdougall2021}.
+For example, \citet{tailleux2015} explored the differences between the non-conservation of potential temperature and conservative temperature.